chillipeppersalt/presentations/PITCHME.md

                   #JEKYLL
 ---
+             ###transform your plain text into static website and blog
             jekyll is a simple,blog-aware,static generator.it takes a template directory containing raw text files in a various formats